rakin072/Numeric_Presentation/README.md

 ### Solution of Non-Linear Equations

 ### Bisection Method
+---
 #### Bisection Theory
----
 ##  Introduction
-The Bisection Method is a numerical technique used to find a real root of a nonlinear equation: f(x) = 0 It is one of the simplest and most reliable bracketing methods in numerical analysis.
+The Bisection Method is a numerical technique used to find a real root of a non-linear equation: f(x)=0.
----
+It is one of the simplest and most reliable bracketing methods in numerical analysis.
 ---
 ##  Mathematical Foundation
 The method is based on the *Intermediate Value Theorem*.